 Social insurance payments are based on PRSI contributions and so your payment is not means tested.
 However if you wish to claim for a dependent their income will be assessed.
 An adult dependant's income is assessed for social insurance payments as follows:

-Your spouse's, civil partner's or cohabitant's average weekly income from employment or self-employment is assessed (the gross weekly income is assessed, no deductions are allowed for tax, PRSI contributions or personal expenses).
+Employment and self-employment - Your spouse's, civil partner's or cohabitant's average weekly income from employment or self-employment is assessed (the gross weekly income is assessed, no deductions are allowed for tax, PRSI contributions or personal expenses).
 If paid on a monthly basis, the weekly average income over the previous 2 months is calculated.
 If he or she is paid weekly or fortnightly, the weekly average over the previous 6 weeks is used.

 Community Employment (CE) is treated like work - your adult dependant's gross weekly earnings from CE are assessed.

 For self-employment the income received in the last completed tax year is divided by 52 to get the average weekly income.

 Capital - Income from capital, for example, property, savings and investments, is included in the mean test.
 If you and your spouse, civil partner or cohabitant hold capital jointly, half of the value is assessed as belonging to your spouse, civil partner or cohabitant.